-Over 38 million Americans (1 in 8), 12 million of whom are children (1 in 6), struggle with finding their next meal.
-At the same time, over a third (35%) of the food in America goes uneaten or unsold.
+More than 34 million Americans, 9 million of whom are children, struggle with finding their next meal.
+At the same time, over a third (38%) of the food in America goes uneaten or unsold.

 As we approach Hunger Action Month, it is important to do just that -- take action.
-Here are 30 ways to fight food insecurity and food waste from things that are a little more intensive to others that can easily be done at home.
+Here are 30+ ways to fight against food insecurity and food waste from things that are a little more intensive to others that can easily be done at home.

 2. Host a Food Drive

 Signing up to host a food drive is a really easy way to support your community.
-We give you all the tools you need to make it successful in your community either.
-Sign up to host a food drive for Hunger Action Month here!
+We give you all the tools you need to make it successful in your community.
+You can host a food drive for Hunger Action Month or for another holiday coming up like a Thanksgiving Food Drive

 3. Hold a Fundraiser